News in Slow Italian

 If you want to avoid a recurring subscription, you can prepay for up to 12 months at a time, but there’s no discount on the monthly rate.

 Love, love, love this program!

 I love the way they structured the modules and their lessons.
 They included the fun factor into them as well – the language theater idea is so original!
-There is plenty of vocabulary to learn, grammar is explained in a very clear way and exercises are available too.
+There is plenty of vocabulary to learn, grammar is explained in a very clear way, and exercises provide another way to interact with the language.
 You do not get the chance to get bored with this one.

-I have tried to look for less enthusiastic opinions on the internet about this program… turns out there aren’t any bad reviews about it out there.
-The only thing I could find was the fact that for some people, it can be confusing having so much text and conversation, but that is really a matter of preference in the end, not a faulty feature of the resource.
+I have tried to look for less enthusiastic opinions on the internet about this program… and I came up short.
+The only thing I could find was the fact that, for some people, it can be confusing having so much text and conversation, but that is really a matter of preference in the end, not a faulty feature of the resource.

-I did find a lot of praising words for it and I absolutely agree with them: News is Slow Italian is outstanding, fantastic, smart, fun and thought-provoking!
+I did find a lot of praising words for it and I absolutely agree with them: News in Slow Italianis outstanding, fantastic, smart, fun and thought-provoking!